mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-* Next, right after all the existing imports in `vite.config.js`, import our new extension:
+* Next, right after all the existing imports in `vite.config.js`, import one more extension:

 {% raw %}